Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/BindingParty.md

 ### SetPropertyValue(object newValue)

-Sets the property value.Note that the property value will not be set if the Instance is garbage collected.
+Sets the property value.
+Note that the property value will not be set if the Instance is garbage collected.

 #### Parameters